coolmangoman/Portfolio/README.md

 **Summary:**
 - Extracted data from two online drama databases 'MyDramaList' and 'FlixPatrol'
-- Cleaned, joined and visualised drama data using Python and Tableau, discovering insights such as dramas with fewer episodes having higher viewership and gritty dramas such as Military, Crime and Psychological Dramas having audience ratings.
+- Cleaned, joined and visualised drama data using Python and Tableau, discovering insights such as dramas with fewer episodes having higher viewership and gritty dramas with genres like Military, Crime and Psychological having higher audience ratings.

 ---
 ### Examining the Causes of Employee Attrition